edik7333/reticulum-gateway/README.md

 # Reticulum Gateway

-A production-grade generic TCP tunnel that bridges Reticulum to the internet.
-Routes **any protocol** through Reticulum with full bidirectional streaming, featuring enterprise-level security and monitoring.
+A generic TCP tunnel that bridges Reticulum to the internet.
+Routes **any protocol** through Reticulum with full bidirectional streaming.

 ## What It Does